• Skip to main content

 • Create /login route with get method to display login form in the web browser

-• Also, Create /login route with post method to login with email address & password.
+• Also, Create /login route with post method to login with an email address & password.
 This route will be called when you submit the login form.

 var express = require('express');